bigcommerce/dev-docs/docs/stencil-docs/storefront-customization/custom-templates.md

 * Product
 * Page

-This section explains how to author a custom template, mapping it to a URL, uploading it to BigCommerce, and applying it to a storefront as a theme.
+This section explains how to author a custom template, map it to a URL, upload it to BigCommerce, and apply it to a storefront as a theme.

 <!-- theme: warning -->
 > #### Stencil versus blueprint themes